okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/token-inline-hook/main/index.md

 **Learning outcomes**

 * Understand the Okta Token Inline Hook calls and responses.
-* Implement a simple working example of a Token Inline Hook with a Glitch.com project, which acts as an external source.
+* Implement a simple working example of a Token Inline Hook with a Glitch.com project, which acts as an external service.
 * Test the Token Inline hook.

 **What you need**